meyburdj/concept_bot_filter/README.md

 Additionally, the prompt is good at avoiding hallucinations early in the conversational context involving questions around people–a common area for hallucinations.
 Example: What was the role of Thomas the stark in the migration of Danish vikings?

 It does not comprehensively handle guardrails around adjusting or forgetting previous prompts.
-While it makes use of some of its guardrails, these mostly derive from its <context> and <objective> xml tags.
+While it makes use of some of its guardrails, these mostly derive from its &lt;context> and &lt;objective> xml tags.
 It is not deterministic enough to avoid manipulation consistently.
-As the context of the conversation expands, the guardrails will largely diminish, especially those related to reprograming the initial prompt, requesting that it ignore/forget previous conversations, or changing the established <context>--in this case a teacher in a particular grade and class.
+As the context of the conversation expands, the guardrails will largely diminish, especially those related to reprograming the initial prompt, requesting that it ignore/forget previous conversations, or changing the established &lt;context>--in this case a teacher in a particular grade and class.

 Example of chatbot applying guardrail against reprogramming Example of chatbot failing to apply guardrail against same reprogramming attempt